‘Manipulative’ ministry's controversy deepens as former members speak out

 Since then, former members have described the Faith Christian Church as initially welcoming but they say it slowly imposes control over most aspects of members’ lives.
 Their statements align with some of the statements from former members of the Resurrection Church, who claim that it took control gradually through minor tweaks in the scripture that was taught and a steady increase in involvement within members’ lives.

-“I have grown up as Christian, and there’s nothing particularly odd about the initial meetings, but to people who aren’t as well-versed in the theological stuff, it will all sound weird,” said Conner Dudrey, a former member and CU senior who spoke to the Daily Camera in August.
+“I have grown up as Christian, and there’s nothing particularly odd about the initial meetings, but to people who aren’t as well-versed in the theological stuff, it will all sound weird,” Conner Dudrey, a former member and CU senior, told the CU Independent in interviews.

 Trevor Sweet, former CU student and former member of the Resurrection Church for five years, said that his time with the church started out seemingly normal, and that it appeared to be a passionate ministry.
 According to Sweet and other former members, the church staff tells new members not to listen to rumors about the church.

-“If anything negative comes out about the church, they tell you to not even listen to it,” said Sweet, who talked to the Daily Camera in August.
+“If anything negative comes out about the church, they tell you to not even listen to it,” Sweet told the CU Independent.
 “Brainwashing is a really strong word, but that’s kind of what it is.
 The people who leave the church are discredited 100 percent by them saying ‘they left the church and are no longer following God.’”

 Sweet said there were several ongoing instances that contributed to his eventual departure from the church, including the ministry’s preference that members of the opposite sex are not to interact frequently with one another, especially not alone.
 Another ex-member also stated that when ministers deem a male-female friendship to have gone too far, they step in to try to impose boundaries.